-Morale in Football Manager is on of the hardest thing to control.
-It is not a secret that a lot of FM-players are struggling to understand the morale ladder of the game and how this affects results.
-This guide will help you understand what is morale, why it drops and how you can give it a boost to make sure your results will improve.
+Morale in Football Manager is one of the hardest things to control.
+It is not a secret that many FM players struggle to understand the morale ladder of the game and how it affects results.
+This guide will help you understand what morale is, why it drops, and how you can boost it to improve your results.

 What is morale?

-However, your team will be complacent when the morale is too high for too long.
-This makes players over-confident, thinking that they only have to show up in order to win matches.
-As a manager it is your duty to find the perfect balance between praising and criticising your players during a season.
+However, your team will become complacent when the morale is too high for too long.
+This makes players overconfident, thinking that they only need to show up to win matches.
+As a manager, it is your duty to find the perfect balance between praising and criticizing your players during a season.

-The personality of a player determines the way a player reacts in different situations.
-In Football Manager there are 36 different personalities, which either can be positive, neutral or negative.
+A player's personality determines their reactions in different situations.
+In Football Manager, there are 36 different personalities, which can be positive, neutral, or negative.

-For example a player with an Ambitious personality will always work hard to try and make the most out of his career.
+For example, a player with an ambitious personality will always work hard to make the most out of their career.

-But there are also players who have a Slack personality (Newgens only as no real player has a negative personality set).
-These players have almost no Determination and have a low Professionalism.
-If you ever have one of these players in your squad: get rid of them ASAP, they will only give you trouble.
-Ideally all your players should have a Determined or Professional Personality.
+But there are also players who have a slack personality (newgens only, as no real player has a negative personality set).
+These players have almost no determination and low professionalism.
+If you ever have one of these players in your squad, get rid of them ASAP, as they will only cause trouble.
+Ideally, all your players should have a determined or professional personality.

 Causes of morale drop

-Even squads with a lot of Ambitious Personalities have their moments when morale could drop to a low point.
-For example your squad can get overconfident after a series of good results and then get complacent expecting the next victory will come automatically.
+Even squads with a lot of ambitious personalities have moments when morale can drop to a low point.
+For example, your squad can become overconfident after a series of good results and then become complacent, expecting the next victory to come automatically.

-- Player wants to move to a bigger club
+- Player wanting to move to a bigger club

 There are some easy and simple ways to boost the morale of your players in Football Manager.

-The best and easiest way to boost a players morale is by having a private conversation with him.
-You can give a player praise for his conduct, his training or match performances and that will boost his morale.
+The best and easiest way to boost a player's morale is by having a private conversation with them.
+You can praise a player for their conduct, training, or match performances, and that will boost their morale.
 The best thing about these conversations is that you can have more than one talk with every player.

-That way you can praise your captain for his conduct, then praise him for his training level and praise his current match form.
-If you apply this at the correct time, you can get his morale from Ok to Superb!
+That way, you can praise your captain for their conduct, then praise them for their training level and their current match form.
+If you apply this at the correct time, you can improve their morale from okay to superb!

 But a conversation can also be used to trigger players who seem a bit overconfident.
-If a player has a great form and scores goals like crazy, he could get a little complacent (you can check if a player is overconfident before match at your assistants feedback section).
-By giving him a negative feedback in a personal conversation, you can make him determined to prove you are wrong.
-Therefore; he will play his best in the next match.
+If a player has great form and scores goals like crazy, they could become a little complacent (you can check if a player is overconfident before a match in your assistant's feedback section).
+By giving them negative feedback in a personal conversation, you can make them determined to prove you wrong.
+Therefore, they will play their best in the next match.

-To boost the Morale of your entire squad you can use the Team Meeting function in FM.
+To boost the morale of your entire squad, you can use the team meeting function in FM.
 It is very effective after a couple of bad results.
-This way you can tell the entire squad to get their heads up and keep on fighting.
+This way, you can tell the entire squad to keep their heads up and keep on fighting.
 But you can also tell them to keep it up when you have a couple of good results in a row.
-And last but not least; you can trigger your squad by being very critical after a bad result.
+And last but not least, you can trigger your squad by being very critical after a bad result.

-NOTE: Be careful though with planning too many Team Meetings.
-Too much Meetings will irritate your players, making the Team Meeting ineffective.
+NOTE: Be careful though with planning too many team meetings.
+Too many meetings will irritate your players, making the team meeting ineffective.

 Did a player make a mistake or did your team have a bad performance?
-I know you would want to burn that player or your team to the ground.
+I know you would want to criticize that player or your team harshly.
 But be smart and stay positive.
-There is no reason for you to lash out in public, so why risk the Morale Drop?
-Be positive, give players a compliment, even though sometimes it is hard to stay positive.
-If you want to be negative; talk to the player in private, it's more effective.
+There is no reason for you to lash out in public, so why risk a morale drop?
+Be positive, give players compliments, even though sometimes it is hard to stay positive.
+If you want to be negative, talk to the player in private, as it's more effective.

 Morale & matches

 By the time you are playing matches, motivating your team is the most important job you have as a manager.
-It is also a very difficult job, as you do not get that many information about the behavior of your squad.
-When applying team talks your only job is to ‘out-motivate’ your opponent, meaning your team will have to be more motivated that your opponent.
-Easier said then done.
+It is also a very difficult job, as you do not get much information about the behavior of your squad.
+When giving team talks, your only job is to out-motivate your opponent, meaning your team needs to be more motivated than your opponent.
+Easier said than done.

-- You are the favorite – Expect more of your team (I expect a Win)
+- You are the favorite – Expect more from your team (I expect a win)

-Your job at half time is quite simple; your teams motivation and morale needs to be higher than your opponents motivation and morale.
+Your job at halftime is quite simple: your team's motivation and morale need to be higher than your opponent's motivation and morale.
 This is a rather difficult thing to do, as you don't know what the opposing manager is doing in the dressing room.

-But choosing the wrong Team Talk at half time could be the difference between winning or losing a game.
-Just keep in mind that your main job is to Motivate your team, so if you are in front; tell them not to get complacent or when in front by a small margin tell them you expect more and get mad if you are behind.
+But choosing the wrong team talk at halftime could be the difference between winning or losing a game.
+Just keep in mind that your main job is to motivate your team, so if you are in front, tell them not to get complacent, or if you are behind by a small margin, tell them you expect more and get mad.

-That means; be smart and do not get mad at them, especially if you lose an away match against an opponent of an equal or a higher status than your own.
-Of course there are situations you could be aggressive, but do not push your luck.
-The dressing room could turn against you and in Football Manager, that could mean you get sacked.
+That means being smart and not getting mad at them, especially if you lose an away match against an opponent of equal or higher status than your own.
+Of course, there are situations where you could be aggressive, but do not push your luck.
+The dressing room could turn against you, and in Football Manager, that could mean you get sacked.